Abbey (Barking and Dagenham ward)

 Abbey is an electoral ward in the London Borough of Barking and Dagenham.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns councillors to Barking and Dagenham London Borough Council.
 The boundaries of the ward were subject to revision in May 1978, April 1994, May 2002 and May 2022.

 Barking and Dagenham council elections since 2022

 There was a revision of ward boundaries in Barking and Dagenham in 2022.

+2026 election

+The election took place on 7 May 2026.